wp-plugins/wp-mailup/readme.txt

 3. Select option to disable security check (not recommended)

 == Changelog ==

+= 1.3.4 =
+* Now '+' is supported for international phone prefixes (e.g. both 001 and +1 are supported for USA prefix)
+* Fixed bugs MC-385 (wrong error message is displayed when phone number is not correct) and IN-100 (Subscription on SMS channel fails if Email input field is not configured).

 = 1.3.3 =
 * Security patch n.2 (highly recommended) because changes introduced by v.1.3.2 were incomplete to solve the issue.